-1) 3 alcohol offenses
+- 1) 3 alcohol offenses

 - 2) Possession or personal use of small amount of marijuana, paraphernalia 1st offense-small amount = pipe, blunt, joint, anything less than a dime bag

 - 3) Major vandalism (over \$50)

 - 4) Fire safety tampering with fire equipment

-- 5) Sexual harassment, obscene conduct
+- 5) COVID-19 Violation

-- 6) Weapons
+- 6) Gambling

-- 7) Assault
+- 7) Stolen Goods

-- 8) Theft

-- 9) Any combination of 2+ Level 1 violations
+- 8) Any combination of 2+ Level 1 violations

-Level 2 appeal process - accused student has the opportunity to appeal by submitting a written appeal to the Vice President for Student Affairs no later than 24 hours after receiving the judicial sanction letter with the exception of if the violation was reviewed by a judicial board, in which a student would have 10 business days to submit a written appeal to the Vice President for Student Affairs.
+Level 2 appeal process - accused student has the opportunity to appeal by submitting a written appeal to the Executive Director for Student Affairs no later than 24 hours after receiving the judicial sanction letter with the exception of if the violation was reviewed by a judicial board, in which a student would have 10 business days to submit a written appeal to the Executive Director for Student Affairs.
 Students are only permitted to appeal based on improper judicial process or if new evidence has been discovered that is relevant to the case.